pegi3s/auto-p2docking-docs/source/modules_4_docking.rst

 --------

-This module allows the use of HADDOCK, an information-driven flexible docking approach that accurately models the 3D structure of macromolecular complexes (see 1.3.5.3 HADDOCK).
+This module allows the use of HADDOCK, an information-driven flexible docking approach that accurately models the 3D structure of macromolecular complexes.
 This module takes a total of 6 files as input: two protein .pdb files, two active site files (one for each protein) and two passive site files (one for each protein).
 All 6 files must be placed in the input folder of the module.
 It returns the .pdb of the dedocking protein complexes with a z-score less than or equal to 0.
 The complex clusters